omarl68/event-platform/README.md

 # 🎉 Event Platform – Backend API

-This is the backend for a **collaborative event management platform** built using **Node.js, Express.js, and MongoDB** (not MEAN), following a **monolith architecture**.
+This is the backend for a **collaborative event management platform** built using **Node.js, Express.js, and MongoDB**, following a **monolith architecture**.
 It enables users to create, manage, and set number of  participate in events updates.

 ## ✨ Features